geethikakonduru/olist-ecommerce-analytics/README.md

 - Which product categories drive cumulative revenue growth?

 ## Key Findings
-- 23.5% of customers fall into the At Risk segment — high past spend but no recent activity — representing the largest opportunity for re-engagement campaigns
+- 23.5% of customers fall into the At Risk segment(high past spend but no recent activity) representing the largest opportunity for re-engagement campaigns
 - Customers who leave a 5-star review have a measurably higher repeat purchase rate than those who leave 1-star reviews
 - Cohort retention drops significantly after month 1, consistent with a marketplace model where most customers are one-time buyers